Odin-SMR/hermod/Documentation/odin.hermod.rst

 Developers installation
 _______________________

-The source of  hermod is available at `Chalmers' Subversion repository`__ .
-A developers installation is a isolated installation which is running in its own environment - from here it's possible to run unit test and other functional testing.
+The source of  hermod is available at `Chalmers' Subversion repository`__.
+A developers installation is an isolated installation running in its own environment - from here it's possible to run unit tests and other functional testing.
 With a correct .hermod.config and .hermod.config.secret it's possible to connect to the database or PDC.
 (Future work: It would even be possible to have a standalone database with a small data set to run off site tests).